ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 - **Mobile** - uses a link from Qualifio to integrate a campaign that is optimized for mobile usage.

 !!! note
-    Each publication channel type is automatically responsive and can be used on any mobile device.
+    By default, every type of publication channel is responsive and compatible with all mobile devices.

 ## Work with campaigns